Vitalis physiotherapists perform shockwave therapy in Brisbane to help you improve chronic musculoskeletal conditions and speed up recovery.

 - Osgood-Schlatter Disease

-After treatment, your body continues its natural healing processes, stimulated by shockwave therapy.
+After treatment, your body continues its natural healing processes, stimulated by radial shockwave therapy.
 We usually advise that you refrain from exercising the treated area for about 48 hours.

 As a Vitalis Physiotherapy patient, you’ll be given a personalised program of specific exercises to help your condition.
 These stretches and exercises help to build your strength and flexibility and reduce the risk of further injury.

 Some patients report a little soreness in the treated area a few hours afterwards but this usually passes quickly and doesn’t limit your activities.
-Most patients will experience an immediate pain relief following the treatment.
+Most patients will experience immediate pain relief following the treatment.

 Only the very mild ones mentioned above.
 It’s a remarkably convenient treatment with negligible complication rates.
 That’s especially significant when compared to invasive treatments such as cortisone injections or surgery, which have greater potential side effects and longer recovery times.